microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgEntitlementManagementAccessPackageAssignment.md

       - `[StartDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 In PIM, when the  eligible or active assignment becomes active.
     - `[Target <IMicrosoftGraphAccessPackageSubject1>]`: accessPackageSubject
     - `[TargetId <String>]`: The ID of the subject with the assignment.
 Read-only.
-  - `[Answers <IMicrosoftGraphAccessPackageAnswer[]>]`: Answers provided by the requestor to accessPackageQuestions asked of them at the time of request.
+  - `[Answers <IMicrosoftGraphAccessPackageAnswer1[]>]`: Answers provided by the requestor to accessPackageQuestions asked of them at the time of request.
-    - `[AnsweredQuestion <IMicrosoftGraphAccessPackageQuestion>]`: accessPackageQuestion
+    - `[AnsweredQuestion <IMicrosoftGraphAccessPackageQuestion1>]`: accessPackageQuestion
     - `[DisplayValue <String>]`: The display value of the answer.
 Required.
   - `[CompletedDate <DateTime?>]`: The date of the end of processing, either successful or failure, of a request.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.